opengeospatial/wkt/README.md

 TODO: Describe what WKT is and what it's used for.

+### Contributing

+This repository aims to be a definitive reference for Well Known Text.
+If you've ever been frustrated trying to find the official reference please help out!
+Pull Requests are encouraged.
+We'll need some official review before this becomes a definitive reference, but we should iterate to make it more useful.
+Lots of todos throughout the text, and we'll likely evolve to using github issues.
+But we're also hoping to make this a 'little' thing, not a big deal, just get to an iterative improvement and 'ship it'.

 ## Using Well Known Text

 Well Known Text is formally defined below, but its easier to get a sense of it by starting with some examples.